 You have an absolute right to refrain from speaking with any federal agent about anything, and those same agents are required to stop asking you questions provided you invoke this valuable right.
 Most agents operate at a very high level of integrity and will terminate questioning upon invocation by the subject of his or her right to remain silent and right to counsel.
 However, you must clearly and unequivocally advise the agents that you refuse to answer any questions without consulting with your lawyer, or without your own criminal defense attorney present.
 Statements like “maybe I should talk to a lawyer” or “do I need a lawyer for this?” might not be specific enough to invoke this right when you’re being questioned about money laundering, federal drug crimes, or the possibility of possessing images of child pornography on your computer.

 Why You Need an Aggressive Defense Lawyer When Facing Federal Criminal Charges:

-It is an enormous risk to think you can talk your way out of trouble with the Department of Justice, If you have any reason to believe that you may be the target of a federal investigation in the District of Kansas, the Western District of Missouri, or the District of Nebraska, contact me at my Overland Park law office immediately for a free consultation with an experienced Kansas City Federal Criminal Defense Lawyer.
+It is an enormous risk to think you can talk your way out of trouble with the Department of Justice, If you have any reason to believe that you may be the target of a federal investigation in the District of Kansas, the Western District of Missouri, or the District of Nebraska, contact me at my Overland Park law office immediately for an initial consultation with an experienced Kansas City Federal Criminal Defense Lawyer.